-Andy Hendricks became the CEO of Patterson-UTI Energy, Inc. (NASDAQ:PTEN) in 2012.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+In 2012 Andy Hendricks was appointed CEO of Patterson-UTI Energy, Inc. (NASDAQ:PTEN).
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
 Next, we'll consider growth that the business demonstrates.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This process should give us an idea about how appropriately the CEO is paid.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Andy Hendricks's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Patterson-UTI Energy, Inc. has a market cap of US$2.1b, and is paying total annual CEO compensation of US$9.8m.
-(This number is for the twelve months until December 2018).
-We think total compensation is more important but we note that the CEO salary is lower, at US$1.0m.
-When we examined a selection of companies with market caps ranging from US$1.0b to US$3.2b, we found the median CEO total compensation was US$4.1m.
+According to our data, Patterson-UTI Energy, Inc. has a market capitalization of US$1.4b, and paid its CEO total annual compensation worth US$9.8m over the year to December 2018.
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$1.0m.
+Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
+When we examined a selection of companies with market caps ranging from US$1.0b to US$3.2b, we found the median CEO total compensation was US$3.9m.

-As you can see, Andy Hendricks is paid more than the median CEO pay at companies of a similar size, in the same market.
-However, this does not necessarily mean Patterson-UTI Energy, Inc. is paying too much.
+Thus we can conclude that Andy Hendricks receives more in total compensation than the median of a group of companies in the same market, and of similar size to Patterson-UTI Energy, Inc..
+However, this doesn't necessarily mean the pay is too high.
 We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

-The graphic below shows how CEO compensation at Patterson-UTI Energy has changed from year to year.
+You can see, below, how CEO compensation at Patterson-UTI Energy has changed over time.

 Is Patterson-UTI Energy, Inc. Growing?

-On average over the last three years, Patterson-UTI Energy, Inc. has grown earnings per share (EPS) by 43% each year (using a line of best fit).
-In the last year, its revenue is down -3.0%.
+Over the last three years Patterson-UTI Energy, Inc. has grown its earnings per share (EPS) by an average of 12% per year (using a line of best fit).
+It saw its revenue drop 16% over the last year.

 Has Patterson-UTI Energy, Inc. Been A Good Investment?

-Since shareholders would have lost about 47% over three years, some Patterson-UTI Energy, Inc. shareholders would surely be feeling negative emotions.
-This suggests it would be unwise for the company to pay the CEO too generously.
+Since shareholders would have lost about 73% over three years, some Patterson-UTI Energy, Inc. shareholders would surely be feeling negative emotions.
+It therefore might be upsetting for shareholders if the CEO were paid generously.